Walletika/walletika-web-fetch/docs/whitepaper/en.md

 3. 4.5% Master private sale to fund the project launch.
 4. 13% Liquidity for CEX and DEX listing.
 5. 30% reserve liquidity for Staking services, 20% locked for a year.
-6. 17% Team and marketing strategies, 10% locked for a year.
+6. 17% Team share and marketing strategies, 10% locked for a year.

 ## Soft private sale price plan
 The soft private sale has started since we start to building the project, which targets selling 500,000 WTK at 0.02 USD per token to raise 10,000 USD to fund small marketing and development operations.